 Losing a job can be a devastating event in a person’s life.
 Losing the health and dental insurance benefits that came along with that position makes it even worse.
 This is especially true if your spouse and dependents were covered under that plan.

-There are many programs and services to help you and your family through this challenge, including some that help get you on the road to finding a new job.
+There are many programs and services available from the government of Canada to help you and your family through this challenge, including some that help get you on the road to finding a new job.
 For the time that you are unemployed, and during the waiting period to become eligible for benefits at your new job, we have one more thing for you to think about.

 Illnesses and injuries don’t wait for a time when it’s most convenient for you.
 Neither do trips to the dentist or the pharmacy.
 Health and dental insurance can help protect your family’s financial interests during a period of unemployment.
-If you require coverage for an existing condition for yourself or a member of your family, it’s best to apply within 60 days of losing your group benefits.
+If you require coverage for an existing condition for yourself or a member of your family, it’s best to apply within 90 days of losing your group benefits.
+If you are changing jobs, there may be a gap in health coverage you’ll need to fill too.

 Being your own boss can be a great experience.
-As of 2010, more than two million Canadians are self-employed.
+As of 2018, almost three million Canadians were self-employed.
 If you are taking the leap to the world of entrepreneurship, you already have a lot on your plate.

 When you have played it safe through building your business while keeping your day job, it’s easy to look at how much money you need to quit your job as a simple matter of income versus expenses.